 - If the item is damaged in the process, discard it and cut a new one.

-The other option which is a much faster option is to use a rooting hormone!
-In this case you need to carefully dip the base of the cutting into rooting hormone.
+The one option which you have is to use a rooting hormone!
+Carefully dip the base of the cutting into rooting hormone.
 Shake off the excess powder and it’s ready to go.

 If it’s still wet, wait to let it dry out a bit.
 Too much water is never good for a succulents.